utkanos420/Obsidian-bat-sync/readme.md

 *First of all, this sollution is my idea to control my notes between my laptop and PC, I always know when I need to sync them, so I basically use this script to push notes to the reposotory and pull it on other device

->[!warning] This script uses `git push` to post notes to the repository, and `git pull` to get them on other device.
+> This script uses `git push` to post notes to the repository, and `git pull` to get them on other device.
 It's not actual syncing: it's not happening automatically

 This way of syncing notes makes me feel more confident nothing will happen with my notes while using the script